Toggle menu

 How it works

-If you are entitled to up to 15 hours' funded early education, we will send you a passport letter which can then simply be handed in to a provider of your choice and swapped for up to 15 hours' funded early education.
+If you are entitled to up to 15 hours' funded early education, we will send you an orange passport letter which can be taken or emailed to a provider of your choice and swapped for up to 15 hours' funded early education.
 You will also need to provide a copy of your child's birth certificate.

 How can I check if I'm entitled to a passport?